 The I-40 widening project includes 13 miles of roadway that serves communities in both Wake and Johnston Counties in North Carolina.
 This section of the project connects the region to I-95 and is also a primary route to coastal destinations in the state.
-The purpose of this widening project is to improve I-40 from I-440/US 64 (Exit 301) to just north of SR 1525 (Cornwallis Road).
+This widening project aims to improve I-40 from I-440/US 64 (Exit 301) to just north of SR 1525 (Cornwallis Road).
 This also includes improvements to NC 42 and SR 1010 (Cleveland Road).

-The traffic in this area is projected to increase over 60% in the next 20 years, which would worsen the congestion and frequent delays that occur due to the high volume of vehicles, especially during rush hour around the I-40/NC 42 interchange.
-Once the project is complete, it will help to reduce the congestion on I-40, improve access to and from I-40, I-440, and six interchanges, including US 70 Business, US 70 Bypass, and NC-42.
-Another way that this project will greatly alleviate traffic congestion in the area is by incorporating a Diverging Diamond Interchange (DDI) at NC 42.
+The traffic in this area is projected to increase by over 60% in the next 20 years, worsening the congestion and frequent delays due to the high volume of vehicles, especially during rush hour around the I-40/NC 42 interchange.
+Once the project is complete, it will help to reduce the congestion on I-40 and improve access to and from I-40, I-440, and six interchanges, including US 70 Business, US 70 Bypass, and NC-42.
+Another way that this project will significantly alleviate traffic congestion in the area is by incorporating a Diverging Diamond Interchange (DDI) at NC 42.